MP Estate Planning UK

 Get Professional Help to Protect Your Estate

-Our team of specialists is dedicated to helping you navigate the complexities of family business inheritance tax.
+Our team is dedicated to helping you navigate the complexities of family business inheritance tax, including the critical changes taking effect from April 2026 and 2027.
 We offer personalised consultations to discuss your specific needs and develop a strategy that suits your goals.
-To get started, you can visit our website to learn more about our services and how we can assist you.
+When you compare the cost of professional planning to the potential IHT bill — or the cost of losing the business entirely — it’s one of the most cost-effective forms of protection available.
+To learn more about our services, visit our inheritance tax planning page.

 Reach Out to Our Team

 To schedule a consultation or discuss your estate planning needs, please don’t hesitate to contact us.
 You can fill out our online contact form, call us at 0117 440 1555, or book a call with our team directly.
-We’re committed to providing you with the expert guidance you need to protect your estate and ensure a smooth transition for your family business.
+The time to plan is before April 2026 — not after.
+We’re committed to providing you with the specialist guidance you need to protect your estate and ensure a smooth transition for your family business.

 FAQ